 Tour of Qatar: Punctures, echelons and Boonen

-Can Tom Boonen win in Flanders?
-(Image courtesy Wikimedia)
+Tom Boonen just keeps getting better (Image courtesy Wikimedia)

 The Tour of Qatar conjures up a series of contrasting images.
 The stunning waterfront and soaring skyscrapers of Doha give way to barren, sandy landscapes just moments after leaving the city.